righetti/ROB2004/laboratory/Lab3/Readme.md

-# Laboratory 2: Forward Kinematics
+# Laboratory 3: Inverse Kinematics and Trajectory Generation

-Welcome to the second laboratory of the semester.
+Welcome to the third laboratory of the semester.

 ## Goals
 The goals of the laboratory are